drbarzyk/barzyk.dev/README.md

 - `git pull`

+Switch back to your branch:

+- `git checkout <branch_name>`

-## Merging your changes with the main branch
+Merge your branch with the main branch:

+- `git merge main`